Xant1k/bsf/README.md

-# bsf — Best Software For
+# bsf — Best Software and Sites For